Ronin (film): Plot

-In Paris, Gregor is persuaded through violent interrogation to give the case back to Seamus and Deirdre.
+In Paris, Gregor is persuaded through violent interrogation to return the case to Seamus and Deirdre.
 After retrieving it from a post office, they are pursued by Sam and Vincent in a high-speed chase.
-Vincent shoots out their tire, sending their car off an unfinished overpass.
+Vincent shoots out their tire, sending their car off an overpass.
 Gregor escapes with the case while road workers rescue Deirdre and Seamus from the burning vehicle.
-Unsure where to go next, Sam and Vincent decide to track down the Russians; one of Jean-Pierre's contacts tells them they are involved with figure-skater (and Mikhi's girlfriend) Natacha Kirilova, who is appearing at Le Zénith.
+Doubtful of where to go next, Sam and Vincent decide to track down the Russians after discovering that the decoy case that Gregor used in his theft of the original is used for carrying ice skates; one of Jean-Pierre's contacts informs them that the Russians may be involved with figure-skater (and Mikhi's girlfriend) Natacha Kirilova, who is performing at Le Zénith.

-During Natacha's performance, Mikhi meets with Gregor, who says a sniper in the arena will shoot Natacha if Mikhi betrays him.
-Mikhi surprises Gregor by letting Natacha be killed before killing Gregor and taking the case.
-Amid the ensuing chaos from Natacha's shooting, Sam and Vincent leave the arena just in time to see Seamus kill Mikhi and steal the case.
-Sam and Vincent split up; Vincent pursues Seamus, but is wounded in a gunfight.
-Sam finds Deirdre waiting in a getaway car; he convinces her to leave after explaining that he is still an active government agent working undercover to get Seamus, not the case.
+During Natacha's show, Mikhi meets with Gregor, who says that a sniper in the arena will shoot Natacha if Mikhi betrays him.
+Mikhi kills Gregor and takes the case, allowing Natacha to be killed by the sniper.
+Amid the ensuing chaos from Natacha's shooting, Sam and Vincent leave the arena in time to see Seamus kill Mikhi and steal the case.
+Sam and Vincent split up; Vincent pursues Seamus but is wounded in a gunfight.
+Sam finds Deirdre waiting in a getaway car and convinces her to leave, after explaining that he is after Seamus - not the case.
 As she drives away, Seamus is forced to return to the arena as Sam gives chase.
-Seamus ambushes Sam, but is shot dead by Vincent before Seamus can kill Sam.
+Seamus ambushes Sam but is shot dead by Vincent before Seamus can kill Sam.

 Sam and Vincent have coffee in the bistro where they first met.
 A radio broadcast announces that a peace agreement between Sinn Féin and the British government has been reached, partially as a result of Seamus's death.
 Sam keeps glancing at the door as patrons enter, but Vincent convinces Sam that Deirdre will not be coming back.
-They shake hands and part ways; Sam drives off with his CIA contact as Vincent pays the bill and leaves.
+They shake hands and part ways, but not before Vincent asks what was in the case.
+Sam replies that he does not remember.
+Sam drives off with his CIA contact as Vincent pays the bill and leaves.

 Cast

-In addition, Féodor Atkine plays Mikhi, the Russian who is buying the case, while East German Olympic and World Champion figure skater Katarina Witt has an extended cameo as Natacha Kirilova, a Russian Olympic and World Champion figure skater.